 There is a full discussion of both the static and dynamic parallels functions in the Windows >> Tools section

-It is recommended that the parallels function is used from the Tools pallet, not from this "Action" pallet.Hatches...
+It is recommended that although this pallet still works, the parallels function is used from the Tools pallet, not from this "Action" pallet.Hatches...

-Brings up the pane to the right which allows you to apply any of the 15 different hatches to a selected object.
-The currently selected hatch has a black background and white lines – the third from the left, top row in this case.
+Brings up the pane below right which allows you to apply any of the 20 different hatches to a selected object.
+The hatch which is selected (top left in this case) is indicated by being reversed – a black background and white lines instead of the usual white background with black lines.

-Angle: The angle of the lines making up the hatch.
+Angle1: The angle of the first set of lines making up the hatch.

-Space2: Adds a second set of lines this distance from the first set.
+Space2: Adds an optional second set of lines this distance from the first set.

 Lines: The line weight.